StreakYC/page-parser-tree/README.md

 structure of the page (you can use the `querySelectorAll` method to find elements anywhere on the page matching some rule), but they don't have the immediate responsiveness of Watchers.
-Use of them together creates a graceful degradation route when a web application's page structure exhibits unforeseen variations.
+Use of them together creates a graceful degradation route for when a web application's page structure exhibits unforeseen variations.

 A PageParserTree instance has a `tree` property which is an instance of a [TagTree](https://github.com/StreakYC/tag-tree), which has methods such as `getAllByTag(tag)` that returns a [LiveSet](https://github.com/StreakYC/live-set) of TagTreeNodes.
-A TagTreeNode has a `getValue()` method to get the element it contains, and `getParent()` and `getOwnedByTag(tag)` method to retrieve related TagTreeNodes as described in TagTree's documentation and demonstrated below:
+A TagTreeNode has a `getValue()` method to get the element it contains, and `getParent()` and `getOwnedByTag(tag)` method to retrieve related TagTreeNodes as described in TagTree's documentation.

+## Example

 ```js
 import PageParserTree from 'page-parser-tree';